Open-Faced Venison Steak Sandwich Recipe

 - non-stick spray

 - Peel onion and cut in half.
-Slice into approximately 1/4" thick slices.
+Slice into approximately 1/4-inch-thick slices.

 - Add onion and mushrooms to skillet and cook until they are caramelized.
-This process will take 15-20 minutes.
+This process will take 15 to 20 minutes.
 Be sure to stir often while they are cooking.

-- Using preferred method of cooking, cook steaks until they are medium rare.
+- Using your preferred method of cooking, cook steaks until they are medium rare.
 Remove from grill or skillet and let rest.
-Note: Do not over cook steaks, they will go into the oven at a later time.
+Note: Do not overcook steaks; they will go into the oven at a later time.

-- Slice steak into 1/4" strips and place and even amount onto each slice of garlic toast.
+- Slice steak into 1/4-inch strips and place an even amount onto each slice of garlic toast.

 - Place even amounts of the onion and mushroom mixture on top of the steak.

 - Top each sandwich with Provolone cheese.